macclab-stevens/Tutorials/README.md

   - A note on [gialer sims](https://www.gialer.com/collections/writable-sim-card?srsltid=AfmBOopnxaRaEf3ZiOZJkSau9cXRLsgZazs4cQkggr8iBu_cgaa3Q4SE).
 They are much cheaper than osmocom sims, and reading the srsRAN open5GS forums people apparently have made them work.
 But from my experience paying the extra $$ for the osmocom sim cards and using pysim worked, and i have not been able to get the gialer sims working with open5Gs to date.
 (They work fine for 4G/LTE srsRAN though!)

 # 1. OS install and setup
+double check you have ubuntu 22.04
+$ uname -a
  - Install ubutnu 22.04 (GUI or No GUI doesn't matter. )
  - Setup internet. << Varies for each setup.
 Internet working? `ping 8.8.8.8`